briis/meteobridgesql/README.md

 - Click on SUBMIT to save your data.

 You can configure more than 1 instance of the Integration by using a different Station ID.

+## Sensor Description

+Describe the different sensors that are available after setup

 ***